glondu/belenios/contrib/nspawn/README.md

     machinectl shell belenios-main

-The systemd unit running the web server (inside the container) is called `belenios.service` so you can, for example, run:
+The systemd unit running the web server (inside the container) is called `belenios-server.service` so you can, for example, run:

-    systemctl status belenios
+    systemctl status belenios-server

 to see if the unit is running and debug it if needed.
 You can also use `journalctl` or read Belenios-specific logs in `/var/belenios/log`.